David Mellor, the renowned cutlery manufacturer, has its factory and country shop approximately 3 miles from the Keeper's Cottage Organics farm.

 Steel

-I am really pleased with the final cutlery, the individual and unrepeatable form of the extruded handles is something that adds to the site-specific nature of the material.
+The individual and unrepeatable form of the extruded handles is something that adds to the site-specific nature of the material.
 I feel that this series of objects show the versatility of my bone material whilst still inherently linking to food and cooking.

 I would love to develop this process further in the future, potentially considering different glazes and clays that are site-specific to different environments.